Eonil/DataSignalGraph.Swift/README.md

 -	Current view systems are usually state-ful, and works far better with diff-set rather than full state.
-If I send snapshot, views need to resolve the diffset.
+If I send snapshot, views need to resolve diffset themselves.

 -	Because you usually need to transform signals, and passing full state snapshot usually means full conversion that is usually inacceptable cost.
 	This will affect performance.

-If you think there're too many mutations so sending snapshot is faster, then you can send pair of termination/initiation signals instead of.
+If you think there're too many mutations, and sending snapshot is faster, then you can send pair of termination/initiation signals instead of.
 Which means resetting by snapshot that means semantically same with sening full snapshot state.
 So transition signal can be thought as a kind of optimization.